 E-services for civil society organisations

-Civil society organisations (CSOs) apply for discretionary government grants for their development cooperation projects via the Ministry's e-services.
+Civil society organisations (CSOs) apply for discretionary government grants for their development cooperation projects via e-services.

 Organisations using the service need a business ID

 Companies and associations get their business identity code, called business ID, from the Finnish Patent and Registration Office (PHR) or the Finnish Tax Administration.
 The Business ID consists of seven digits, a dash, and a control mark, for example as follows: 1234567-8.